P’nai Or Philadelphia Renewing Judaism as it Renews Us….

 Drum and Chant Circle

 A monthly gathering the last Shabbos of each month at 5 pm.
-Led by Hazzan Jack Kessler and spiritual drum mavinim!
+Led by Erich DeHaven and spiritual drum mavinim!

 More...